 The single price proposals were submitted to Nordic NRAs in December 2020.
-The proposals did have different scope on each Nordic country and in Finland proposal was consisting of mFRR, FCR and BRP terms and conditions.
+The proposals did have different scope on each Nordic country and in Finland proposal was consisting of mFRR,

+FCR and BRP terms and conditions.
 Fingrid submitted also separate proposals regarding single price model aFRR in April 2021.
 The aFRR proposal was divided on two separate sub-proposals regarding firstly single price model and secondly Nordic aFRR market changes.

 During the decision-making process, the legality of technical price cap for balancing electricity (EUR 5,000 /MWh) and the even treatment for managing serious disturbances became major issues based on stakeholder statements.
 The Energy Authority made decision regarding single price model (mFRR, FCR and BRB terms and condistions) in September 2021.
 Energy Authority considered that the proposed balancing electricity price cap (EUR 5,000 /MWh) did not fulfil existing regulation and thus was removed, and 12 months was given to Fingrid to make technical changes for necessary actions.
 Also, 12 months was given to resubmit a reformed proposal regarding even treatment in the management of serious disturbances.
-Fingrid made an appeal on the decision to the Market Court.
-The court process is still ongoing.
+Fingrid made proposal for price limit of EUR 10,000/MWh which Energy Authority approved in September 2022 as it will not limit the price formation in the wholesale markets.

 In December 2021 Fingrid submitted a proposal concerning Nordic mFRR EAM.
 Proposal was consisting of mFRR terms and conditions.
+In 2022, Fingrid withdrew the proposal due to delays in the NBM project.